Connect Webflow to GeoCopy

 Troubleshooting

-- Connection failed / 401 — Wrong token, revoked token, or missing CMS read scope.
+- Connection failed / 401 — Wrong token, revoked token, or typo when pasting.

-- Publishing fails / 422 — Collection field slugs do not match the table above.
+- Publishing fails / 422 — Collection field slugs do not match the table in Collection fields.

-- No API access section — You need site administrator permissions.
+- No API access section — You need site administrator permissions on that Webflow site.

 Also connecting WordPress?
 See Connect WordPress.